-This course will introduce students to scientific inquiry in the discipline of nursing.
-Students will be provided with a basic foundation of the research process including an overview of nursing research, steps in the research process, research designs, research methodology, data collection and analysis, ethical issues related to human research, and utilization of research in nursing practice.
-Emphasis will be placed on developing students as effective consumers of research.
-Admission to the Nursing Program is required
+This course introduces students to scientific inquiry in the discipline of nursing.
+Students study a basic foundation of the nursing research process.
+The overview includes the steps in the research process, research designs, research methodology, data collection, analysis, ethical issues related to human research, and utilization of research in nursing.
+The emphasis is placed on developing students as effective consumers of research.
+Admission to the Nursing Program required.
+The Department of Nursing reserves the right to remove students from the course who do not meet the course requirements and prerequisites.